 5 May 2021

-This Bill would require the Financial Conduct Authority to create rules that make authorised financial services firms owe a duty of care to consumers in their regulated activities.
-In practice, firms would need to act with proper care and consider customers' interests when dealing with money, products and services.
-The aim is to strengthen consumer protection in financial markets.
+This bill would require the Financial Conduct Authority to create rules that make authorised financial services firms owe a duty of care to consumers in their regulated activities.
+The aim is to strengthen protection for people using financial services by formalising this duty through FCA rules.
+The bill is currently at the second reading stage in the House of Lords.

 Generated 21 February 2026